Enterprise mobility management: Security

 Because mobile devices are easily lost or stolen, data on those devices is vulnerable.
 Enterprise mobility management is a set of systems intended to prevent unauthorized access to enterprise applications and/or corporate data on mobile devices.
 These can include password protection, encryption and/or remote wipe technology, which allows an administrator to delete all data from a misplaced device.
 With many systems, security policies can be centrally managed and enforced.
 Such device management systems are programmed to support and cooperate with the application programming interfaces (APIs) from various device makers to increase security compliance.

 The data transfer between mobile device and the enterprise should always be encrypted, for example through a VPN tunnel or over HTTPS.

 Mobile devices in companies with "bring your own device" (BYOD) policies are often used both personally and professionally.
 In these cases, corporate IT has less control over whether malware is on the device and what damage may be caused to corporate data.
-Apart from careful user behavior - data storage on the mobile device should be limited and centrally organized.
+Apart from careful user behavior, data storage on the mobile device should be limited and centrally organized.

 The diversity of Android devices appeals to consumer buyers, but is a source of anxiety for IT security experts.
 OpenSignal, a UK-based mobile company, recently published a survey of almost 700,000 devices and reported approximately 12,000 distinct Android devices using eight different versions of the Google operating system.
 For many IT organizations charting out their BYOD strategy, this translates into security risks that are tough to monitor and control.

+Regulatory compliance

+Regulatory frameworks in multiple jurisdictions place specific technical requirements on organisations handling personal or sensitive data on mobile devices.
+Relevant regulations include the General Data Protection Regulation (GDPR) in the European Union, the Health Insurance Portability and Accountability Act (HIPAA) in the United States for healthcare organisations, the Payment Card Industry Data Security Standard (PCI DSS) for organisations handling payment card data, and ISO/IEC 27001 for information security management.
+EMM platforms assist organisations in satisfying these requirements through enforced encryption, access controls, audit trails, automated data deletion on device offboarding, and separation of corporate and personal data on BYOD devices.